-This function ftps to the supplied gtf url, downloads gtf to current directory and assembles annotation details into a SCANVISreadable object ftp.url a gencode object compatible (and required) for use with most SCANVISfunctions
+This function ftps to the supplied gtf url, downloads gtf to current directory and assembles annotation details into a SCANVISreadable object

+'''

 SCANVISannotation(ftp.url)

+'''

 Note

 Web access required.
 If variants are available and intended for use with SCANVISlinkvar, the gencode reference genome must be the same as that used for the variant calls.